CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 The FBI or local police regularly deploys IMSI-Catchers hidden in vehicles at protests to obtain a record of everyone who attended with a cell phone (leave your phones at home by all means if you really have to attend).
 IMSI-Catchers also allow adversaries to intercept your conversations, text messages, and data.
 Police can use them to determine your location, or to find out who is in a given geographic area at what time.
 Identity thieves can use freely [available tools](http://www.nsaplayset.org/) to monitor and manipulate GSM communications from a parked car in your residential neighborhood, stealing passwords or credit card information from people nearby who make purchases on their phones.

-The reason IMSI-Catchers are so commonly used is that it is very easy to get away with using them since they leave no traces.
+The reason IMSI-Catchers are so commonly used is that it is very easy to get away with using them.
+They leave no traces.
 This app aims to make it possible to detect the IMSI-Catchers, so that using them becomes a risky proposition.
 It also aims to make you (the user) safer, by alerting you to possible interception and tracking.

 ---